bmlip/colorized/README.md

 # Behind the scenes
+For instructors:

 > [!IMPORTANT]
-> View the **notebooks online**: https://bmlip.github.io/course/
+> The Pluto notebooks in this repository (`.jl` files) are automatically rendered on our website.
+You can view them online at https://bmlip.github.io/course/, and copy URLs from this index to use in the course schedule.
 >
 > *Status for live interactivity (PlutoSliderServer):* [![Better Stack Badge](https://uptime.betterstack.com/status-badges/v1/monitor/1svzl.svg)](https://tue-bmlip.betteruptime.com/)

-This is the *new* version of the course [Bayesian Machine Learning and Information Processing](https://github.com/bertdv/BMLIP). ✨

-There will be new lecture materials based on [Pluto.jl](https://plutojl.org/) with interactivity and color!

-# How to modify lecture materials
+## How to modify lecture materials

 Take a look at https://github.com/bmlip/course/tree/main/developer%20instructions for more information aimed at the course lecturers and website admins.